A note on \'etale atlases for Artin stacks and Lie groupoids, Poisson structures and quantisation: Generalisations: derived and analytic structures

 where $A^0$ is the ring of $\cC^{\infty}$ functions on a some differentiable manifold $X_0$ and $\pd \co A^0 \to A^1$ is a $\cC^{\infty}$-derivation, with $A^{\#}$ freely generated over $A^0$ by a graded projective module (equivalently, functions on a graded vector bundle over $X_0$).

+The analogue of a stacky affine in this setting drops all the freeness conditions, so $A^{\bt}$ is just an $\R$-CDGA equipped with a $\cC^{\infty}$-ring structure \cite{dubuc,MoerdijkReyes} on $A^0$ and the requirement that $\pd \co A^0 \to A^1$ be a $\cC^{\infty}$-derivation. $\cC^{\infty}$-rings can model singular spaces, often arising as quotients of rings of $\cC^{\infty}$ functions on differentiable manifolds by arbitrary ideals.

-Making use of the theory of $\cC^{\infty}$-rings \cite{dubuc,MoerdijkReyes} and their homotopy theory as in \cite{CarchediRoytenbergHomological}, all of the results of \S\S \ref{stackyaffsn}--\ref{consequencesn} adapt to differentiable stacks.
+Making use of the theory of $\cC^{\infty}$-rings and their homotopy theory as in \cite{CarchediRoytenbergHomological}, all of the results of \S\S \ref{stackyaffsn}--\ref{consequencesn} adapt to differentiable stacks.
+In this setting, \'etale and smooth morphisms correspond to local diffeomorphisms and submersions, respectively.
 Most of the constructions are described in \cite{DQDG}, but in brief, every differentiable $n$-stack admits an \'etale $n$-atlas of NQ-manifolds.
 These atlases allow Poisson structures and deformation quantisations to be formulated in terms of $\cC^{\infty}$-multiderivations and differential operators, and the algebraic existence and classification proofs adapt verbatim.

 Introducing a second grading and a chain differential leads to derived structures as in \cite{nuitenThesis}, with the results of \S \ref{derivedsn} then adapting to derived differentiable stacks --- again, see \cite{DQDG}.